adamggrim/forecast-command/README.md

 - `beautifulsoup4`: For parsing HTML data retrieved from weather.gov
 - `requests`: For making HTTP requests to retrieve forecast data from weather.gov
-- `setuptools`: For building and installing the `forecast-command` package, and for implementing command-line functionality using entry points

 ## Example